-10.1 Linearization of a CMY photo printer with rgb data in the file

-Fig. 27 - Start and linearized output in CIELAB hue planes $R{d}$ - $C{d}$ , and $Y{d}$ - $B{d}$ http://www.ps.bam.de and http://130.149.60.45/~farbmetrik have been developed with the software Decwrite on the operating system Compac VMS which holds the colorimetric 1-Minus-Relation.
-The 1-Minus-Relation was valid for the operating system Mac OSX until version 10.2 (about 2004).
+10.1 Linearization of a CMY photo printer with rgb data in the file have been developed with the software Decwrite on the operating system Compac VMS which holds the colorimetric 1-Minus-Relation.
+The 1-Minus-Relation was valid for the software Preview on the operating system Mac OSX until version 10.2 (about 2004).
 At that time the colour output switched to a colour output which is similar to the output of the software Adobe Reader.
 The output of this software differs according to the version.
 A larger change in the gamma function appeared between version 3 and 4 (about 2004).

 Fig. 27 and many of the following figures show the start output on the left side and the linearized output on the right side.
-The examples in Fig. 27 and Fig. 28 on page 39 are for a photo printer which holds the 1-Minus-Relation.
+The examples in Fig. 27 and Fig. 28 on page 41 are for a photo printer which holds the 1-Minus-Relation.
 Either the PS operator rgb setrgbcolor or 1-r-1g 1-b 0 setcmykcolor produce the same output.